-This recipe was adapted from one I learned while studying herbalism, found here.
-Also, affiliate links are included for products and ingredients that can help you make this recipe.
+Disclosure: Affiliate links are included.
 Purchasing through an affiliate link never costs you extra while I can earn a commission.
 Thanks!

 Not only is this syrup safe and effective, it’s delicious!
 Cinnamon and ginger lend a warm spiced flavor, honey gives some natural sweetness and prolongs the shelf-life, and lemon juice and zest add a delightful tart element.

 Follow these simple steps to make your own delicious and immune-boosting homemade elderberry syrup.
 And don’t forget the printable recipe card waiting for you!

 - 40 grams dry elderberries (about ⅓ cup plus 1 tablespoon), from Amazon, Starwest Botanicals, or Mountain Rose Herbs

 - 2 cups cold water